 A choice of itineraries: Perhaps to Wilkawillina Gorge, explore the property we are staying on, or travel to see the Aboriginal rock carvings in Chambers Gorge.

 Today we pack up and drive home via Arkaroo Rock to look at Aboriginal cave paintings, Hawker, Quorn, Willmington and the Clare Valley wine region, providing lunch en route.
 Our scheduled time of return to Adelaide is approximately 5.00pm.

 - Six nights twin/share accommodation in comfortable shearers’ quarters

 - All meals, including wine with evening meal

-- Entry to Wadlata Outback Centre
+- Entry to Wadlata Outback Centre and mine tour

 - All national park entry fees and permits, and

 - Professional tour leader